Khurramnaveed3233/Freelancer-Earnings-Tracker-in-Pakistan-SQL-Portfolio-Project/README.md

 7. How do beginner and expert freelancers differ in performance?
 8. What is the client distribution by country and industry?
 9. Which categories are most popular vs most profitable?
-10. Use of SQL Window Functions to analyze historical trends
+10. How to use SQL Window Functions for historical trends?

 ---